ericcornelissen/shescape/CONTRIBUTING.md

 to update the tests.
 Of course, any improvements to the suite are welcome at any point in time.

+The compatibility tests are very basic and use a minimalistic home grown test runner so that they can always be run on the oldest supported Node.js version.

 #### Breakage Testing

 The breakage tests aim to ensure that the API of the library isn't broken from